Don Young: Knik Arm bridge

-The Knik Arm Bridge was earmarked in the bill connects Anchorage to Point Mackenzie, a lightly populated area in the Matanuska-Susitna Borough that is less than four miles (6 km) across Cook Inlet from downtown Anchorage.
-Anchorage is accessible from Point Mackenzie only by an 80 mi route around Knik Arm, much of which was an unimproved road.
-The demise of this second bridge project has been suggested for years.
+The Knik Arm Bridge that was earmarked in the bill would connect Anchorage to Point Mackenzie, a lightly populated area in the Matanuska-Susitna Borough that is less than four miles (6 km) across Cook Inlet from downtown Anchorage.
+Anchorage is accessible from Point Mackenzie only by an 80 mi route around Knik Arm, some of which was an unimproved road.
+The demise of this second bridge project had been suggested for years.

-Part of the concern about the bridge is that if it were built, it would significantly enhance the value of property in which Young's son-in-law owned an interest.
+Part of the concern about the bridge was that if it were built, it would significantly enhance the value of property in which Young's son-in-law owned an interest.
 Young was listed as the third-worst congressman by Rolling Stone, and dubbed "Mr. Pork" due to his involvement in the Gravina Island "Bridge to Nowhere".